timOTdev/0034_web_developer_bootcamp/notes.md

 - one employee has one title

 - ONE:MANY
-- most common types of relationships
+- most common type of the relationships
 - one item related to many other items
 - one user uploads and posts from one account to share with others